valgger/LLM-Engineering-Essentials/README.md

 Basics of LLM and Multimodal LLM API usage and prompt strategies, typical problems arising with LLMs, creativity-vs-reproducibility control.

-Project: Creating a chatbot and deploying it in a cloud.
+**Project**: Creating a chatbot and deploying it in a cloud.

 # Topic 2.
 LLM Workflows

 LLM Workflows and beyond: from Chaining to AI Agents.
 LLM Reasoning.

-Project: Planning and memory summarization; Automating evaluation.
+**Project**: Planning and memory summarization; Automating evaluation.

 # Topic 3.
 Context

 RAG and its technicalities; vector stores, databases in production.
 RAG evaluation.

-Project: Adding RAG to the NPC Factory service.
+**Project**: Adding RAG to the NPC Factory service.

 # Topic 4.
 Self-Served LLMs

 Working with open source LLMs and practical LLM inference in production.
 Computational and memory bottlenecks of LLM inference.

-Project:	Deploying a chat service based on a self-served LLM.
+**Project**: Deploying a chat service based on a self-served LLM.
 Serving text encoders and rerankers.
 Making a cost-to-value choice between API and self-served LLMs.

 # Topic 5.
 Optimization and Monitoring

 Optimizing LLM inference, quantization and beyond.
 Production monitoring and observability.

-Project: Optimizing open source LLM inference.
+**Project**: Optimizing open source LLM inference.
 Establishing monitoring with Evidently AI, Prometeus and Grafana.

 # Topic 6.
 Fine Tuning